This can be a form of Getting Crap Past the Radar, assuming even the implication isn't too much for the censors.

 - In an episode of Spin City, after Michael and Caitlin get hot and heavy (apparently, office small talk turns her on) only for her to leave in the middle of it, Michael sits down, sighs, looks at his hand and asks "So, how was your day?"

 - In The Big Bang Theory when Amy is talking to Sheldon and starts fantasising.
 She runs to her bathroom to brush her teeth.
-Made funnier by the fact that in an earlier episode, she mentioned a vibrating toothbrush she uses in her "relaxation techniques for ladies".
+Made funnier by the fact that in an earlier episode, she admitted using an electric toothbrush in her "relaxation techniques for ladies".
 She calls it Gerard.

 - In the 1970s TV Series Hot L Baltimore, a character who is implied to be gay by his "swish" demeanor and stereotypical gay mannerisms, mentions in one episode where he is "going into the toilet and meditate."